 A lattice fence will give your property the look of a wood fence but with more visibility and airflow than a solid fence.
 The basic structure of the fence is similar to the one that you would build for the agriculture panels.
 You’ll have vertical posts and a top and bottom horizontal beam to give support.
 Instead of agriculture panels, you’ll use premade lattice panels.

 If you want to build a lattice fence on your property, consider the size of your property.
-This fence tends to have a more solid feel and can look overwhelming in more congested areas.
+This kind of backyard fence tends to have a more solid feel and can look overwhelming in more congested areas.
 It works better on larger properties that can support the solid and large feel of the fence.

 3. Privacy Dog Fence Ideas

-Are you looking for a fence that does double duty?
+Are you looking for a DIY fence that does double duty?
 A privacy fence can contain your dog and provide you with increased privacy from your neighbors.
-These fences tend to be taller than a standard fence.
+These fences tend to be taller than a traditional fence.
 They are tall enough that someone walking by can’t see over the fence.
-Most privacy fences are built from wood but you can use any material that will create a solid wall.
+Most privacy fences are built from wood but you can use any fencing material that will create a solid wall.